AI-14/DReminder/README.md

 ![](Screenshots/2.png)

 ## How to create a .exe file?
-You can use **cx_feeeze** python module for creating a .exe file.
+You can use **cx_freeze** python module for creating a .exe file.
 For more info, check YouTube tutorials.